Witiko/doctoral-thesis/main.md

-Additionally, previous work in training sense embeddings only evaluates the embeddings on word similarity tasks, where the sense representations are not directly used and not on sense-specific tasks such as word sense disambiguation.
+Additionally, previous work in training sense embeddings only evaluates the embeddings on word similarity tasks, where the sense representations are not directly used, and not on sense-specific tasks such as word sense disambiguation.

 #### Experiments